onlyquake/xonotic-wiki/Repository_Access.md

     cd xonotic
     ./all update -l best

-Take care to do these steps as a normal user on Linux (not as superuser(aka root)), otherwise you’ll have to take care about the file permissions later on.
+Take care to do these steps as a **normal user** on Linux (not as superuser(aka root)), otherwise you’ll have to take care about the file permissions later on.

-The git:// protocol uses port 9418, which may be a problem if you’re behind a strict firewall.
+The **git://** protocol uses port **9418**, which may be a problem if you’re behind a **strict firewall**.
 You may instead use the clone url <code>http://git.xonotic.org/xonotic/xonotic.git</code> (however, using the git protocol directly is preferred for performance reasons).

 After that, you have a working checkout of the repository.
 The game can be compiled and run with the following commands: